jhansisneha/jhansisneha/README.md

 - Event Organizer, Korean ArtPop Symposium (2024)
   Designed and executed an intercultural storytelling workshop attended by 120+ students and staff.

 ---

-## Currently Learning

-- Building REST APIs with FastAPI and Flask
-- ML Ops tools like MLflow, Airflow, and DVC
-- Improving GitHub visibility with documented, deployable projects

----